0xhiro/chadboot/README.md

 # Chadboot - A modern, tiny bootloader for Operating systems

-kim is a modern, tiny bootloader for Operating systems
+Chadboot is a modern, tiny bootloader for Operating systems

 ## Features